learn-co-curriculum/react-hooks-components-basics/README.md

 // </div>
 ```

-By giving naming it with a capital letter instead, we get the desired DOM
+By naming it with a capital letter instead, we get the desired DOM
 elements returned:

 ```jsx